markoboger/de.htwg.se.SudokuInScala/README.md

-htwg-scala-seed
+Sudoku in Scala
 =========================

-This is a seed project to create a basic scala project as used in the class Software Engineering at the University of Applied Science HTWG Konstanz
+This is a project created from the htwg-scala-seed-master.
+It is a basic scala project as used in the class Software Engineering at the University of Applied Science HTWG Konstanz

 * Has a folder structure prepared for a MVC-style application